Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 NPR spoke with Christie about his new book.

-The interview, below, has been edited for length and clarity, and contains some excerpts that do not appear in the audio version.
+The interview, below, has been edited for length and clarity and contains some excerpts that do not appear in the audio version.

 It is hard to think of a campaign that continues to cast quite such a long shadow two years into a presidency — but questions about Russia continue to dog and define Trump's presidency.
 So start there.
 You said you were in Trump Tower all the time in 2016.
 Was there collusion?